hkaest/dbus-opendtu-DC-load/README.md

 * Only OpenDTU (logic is state of the art) is supported.
 * The support for AHOY and templates have been removed from the original project.
 * The script have been extended with the script file https://github.com/vincegod/dbus-shelly-em-smartmeter/blob/main/dbus-shelly-em-smartmeter.py for Shelly EM integration.
 * None of the original services are used.
-This project uses com.victronenergy.~~dcload~~dcsystem instead.
+This project uses com.victronenergy.dcload instead.
+* A dcsystem has been added to sum up the dcloads to set the MPPT current limit higher than the charge current limit (CCL) of the battery.

 The remaining logic is available open source from Victron and others.
-Therefore the license from https://github.com/henne49/dbus-opendtu is not correct.
+Therefore the license from https://github.com/henne49/dbus-opendtu is IMHO not correct.
 Therefore, and to make the differences more visible, the fork has been detachted (requested via GitHub virtual assistant).

 > [!WARNING]
 > Nevertheless, this project is used in an private environment.
 Using this code in an commercial application may still violate some licenses.